ArenKDesai/Arcade/README.md

 - Make separate draw function for drawing enemy and characters
 - Fix splash location and enemy / character sizes and location
 - Make walk away
+- Make a plan for how to balance game

 # Ideas
 - Make ogre